-Remove the spring centering washer (59) and the seal spring.
-Slide the shaft sleeve (33) and rotating portion of the seal off the shaft as a single unit.
+Remove the seal spring.
+Slide the shaft sleeve (58) and rotating portion of the seal off the shaft as a single unit.
 Apply oil to the sleeve and work it up under the bellows.
 Slide the rotating portion of the seal off the shaft.
+Use a stiff wire with a hooked end to remove the stationary element, seat and O-rings from the seal plate.
+Slide the seal plate (35) and oil seal (31) off the shaft.

-Slide the seal plate and seal assembly off the shaft as a single unit.
+An alternate method of removing the seal assembly is to slide the seal plate and seal assembly off the shaft as a single unit.
 Place the seal plate on a flat surface with the impeller side down.
-Use a suitably sized dowel to press the seal components from the seal plate.
+Use a suitable sized dowel to press the seal components and oil seal from the seal plate bore.

-Pry or press the oil seal (14) from the seal plate.
 Inspect the seal plate and replace it if cracked or badly worn.